Jay Rodriguez

 Rodriguez began his career with his hometown club Burnley, for whom he scored 41 goals in 128 appearances across all competitions from his debut in 2007.
 In 2012, he joined Southampton for around £7 million, where his form earned him his only England cap, but shortly thereafter he missed over a year with injury.

+In 2017, Rodriguez joined West Bromwich Albion for a fee of £12 million.
+Two years later, he returned to Burnley, where he played four further Premier League seasons, and also won the Championship in 2022–23.

 Early life

-Rodriguez, of Spanish descent through his father and paternal grandparents, was born in Burnley, Lancashire.
+Jay Enrique Rodriguez was born on 29 July 1989 in Burnley, Lancashire.
+He is of Spanish descent through his father and paternal grandparents.
 His father Kiko was also born in Burnley, to Spanish parents, and grew up in Spain and England.
 Kiko was a non-league footballer.

 Rodriguez is the older of two sons.
 He attended Heasandford Primary School and Barden High School in the town.

 Club career

 Burnley

 Rodriguez signed a contract with Burnley and was promoted to the senior squad at the end of the 2006–07 season after progressing through the youth ranks at the club and completing his two-year apprenticeship.
 He was the only player to be signed by Burnley manager Steve Cotterill from the seven youth players available at the time.

 He made his first team debut for Burnley in the Championship on 29 December 2007, when he came on as a late substitute for Stephen Jordan in the 1–0 defeat to Bristol City at Turf Moor.
 Rodriguez finished the 2007–08 season on loan at Scottish First Division club Stirling Albion after signing in January 2008.
 He continued to train with the Clarets whilst reporting for Stirling on match days.
 He made his debut for Albion a day later in the 3–0 defeat against Celtic in the fourth round tie of the Scottish Cup at Celtic Park.
 He came on as a second-half substitute for David McKenna.
 He made his first start a week after against Livingston, but after the match he then faced a six-week absence through fatigue and lack of fitness.
-His first match back on 1 March saw him come off the bench to score a consolation in the last minute and his first professional goal away at Morton which ended in a 2–1 defeat.
+His first match back on 1 March saw him come off the bench to score a consolation in the last minute and his first professional goal away to Morton which ended in a 2–1 defeat.
 He stayed with Stirling until the end of the campaign and also scored goals against Livingston and St Johnstone, but these goals weren't enough to keep Albion up and they were relegated after finishing bottom of the table.